DavidDanielz/DavidDanielz/README.md

 - CompTIA- Security Plus:

   Currently studying for the exam.
-We be taking it in January 2026.
+I will be taking it in January 2026.

 - Google- Data Analytics Professional Certificate: